 Arriving at the Cancun airport is quite an experience.
 While it is nothing difficult or scary, it is something you should be prepared for.
 With a little knowledge and preparation, the whole experience will go faster and you will be on the beach quicker.

 Cancun’s airport is quite large.
-There are now three terminals.
-They are numbered 2, 3 & 4.
-Don’t ask about Terminal 1.
+There are now four terminals.
+They are numbered 1, 2, 3 & 4.
 Terminal 4 just opened in late 2017, so if you booked your flight a long time ago, your terminal may have changed.
 You will likely land at Terminal 3 or 4 depending on what airline you fly.
 If you come on a charter or a domestic flight, you may land at terminal 2.
 Terminal 1 is rarely used by the flying public.

 Terminal 4 airlines include: Aero Mexico, Air Europa, Air France, Air Transat, Alaska Airlines, Condor, Frontier, Interjet, Lufthansa, Novair, Premiair, Southwest, Sun Country, Thomas Cook, Transaero, Virgin America, Virgin Atlantic, & WestJet.

 Terminal 3 airlines include: Air Canada, American Airlines, British Airways, Delta, Evelop, Eurowings, JetBlue, Spirit, United Airlines & Wamos.